AB 2743 and California’s Peer-to-Peer Car Sharing

 “Well, I hope they do,” she said.
 “But we all receive the bill language and an analysis of what the bill does.
 In each committee, we review those analyses, which help us understand the intent and implications of the legislation.”

-“Not everyone is an attorney — and not everyone is an insurance expert like you.”
+“Not everyone is an attorney,” she added with a smile, “and not everyone is an insurance expert like you.”

-AB 2743 isn’t just a technical fix — it’s a policy with tangible benefits for families, small businesses, and the broader economy.
+AB 2743 is more than a technical correction; it has direct implications for households, small businesses, and the state’s broader economy.

-By keeping insurance requirements stable, it ensures that:
+By keeping insurance requirements stable, the bill helps ensure that:

-- Consumers continue to have affordable access to rental vehicles through peer-to-peer platforms.
+- Consumers continue to have affordable access to vehicles through peer-to-peer platforms.

 - Vehicle owners can safely rent out their cars and earn supplemental income.

-- Technology companies like Turo and Getaround can keep operating — employing staff, paying taxes, and contributing to California’s economy.
+- Technology companies like Turo and Getaround can continue operating, employing workers and contributing tax revenue.

-- Insurers and regulators maintain clarity and consistency without overburdening participants.
+- Insurers and regulators maintain clear standards without overburdening participants.

 “This bill helps many families,” Pacheco said.
 “It supports small entrepreneurs while protecting consumers.”

-Pacheco’s efforts reflect a larger truth about governance in the 21st century: laws must evolve as fast as innovation does.
+Pacheco’s efforts highlight a larger truth about governing in the modern economy: laws must evolve as quickly as business models do.

 “California has to remain a place where new ideas can thrive,” she said.
 “We can’t let unintended consequences push businesses or consumers out.”

-That’s the essence of AB 2743 — not deregulation, but smart regulation.
-It’s about ensuring that consumer safety and economic opportunity can coexist.
+That is the core of AB 2743 — not deregulation, but smart regulation.
+It is about ensuring that safety, responsibility, and opportunity can coexist.

 “Good legislation fixes problems before they grow,” Pacheco explained.
 “That’s what we’ve done here.”